Canadian journalist Mohamed Fahmi writes in an op-ed in The New York Times:

 Qatar was the world’s fourth-largest dry natural gas producer in 2013 (behind the United States, Russia, and Iran), and it has been the world’s leading liquefied natural gas (LNG) exporter since 2006, with 31% of market share in 2014.

 In terms of barrels of oil equivalent per day (boepd), Qatar’s dry gas output was about 3 million boepd in 2013.
-A further 1.4 million bpd was provided by various liquids that are by-products of gas output and processing, such as condensates, natural gas plant liquids, gas-to-liquids plant output and others.
-Add the 0.7 million bpd crude production, and total liquids output becomes 2.1 million bpd.
+A further 1.4 million bpd was provided by various liquids that are by-products of gas production and processing, such as condensates, natural gas plant liquids, gas-to-liquids plant output and others.
+Add the 0.7 million bpd of crude production, and total liquids output becomes 2.1 million bpd.
 This is the number the EIA cites as Qatar’s “total oil supply,” noting that crude oil “represented 35% of petroleum and other liquid production in Qatar in 2014, down from 44% in 2010.”

 In other words, Qatar’s total hydrocarbons output was 5.1-5.2 million bpd in 2014, with dry gas accounting for 58-59% of the total, gas-related or gas-derived liquids for 27%, and crude oil, for the remaining 13-14%.
 Gas-rich is the right term, especially if you must only use one.